miraan/node-flow-api-boilerplate/README.md

 `Authorization: Bearer xxxxx`

+Each user has an associated `level` which governs their permissions to perform certain actions.

+Level 1 users can only view and change their own records.

+Level 2 users can view all records, but only change records of level 1 users.

+Level 3 users can view and change all records.

 Stack used: Node.JS, Express, Flow, Babel + ES Preset, Gulp, Passport (Bearer Token Strategy), Facebook Node SDK (fb), Redis

+## All routes

+`GET /api/v1/login/facebook?facebookAccessToken=xxxxx`: Authenticates and returns a token.

+`GET /api/v1/user/me`: Returns own profile.

+`GET /api/v1/user/`: Returns all users.

+`GET /api/v1/user/xxx`: Returns user with ID `xxx`

+`POST /api/v1/user/`: Creates a user with JSON data in request body.
+All user fields must be present.

+`PUT /api/v1/user/xxx`: Updates user with ID `xxx` with JSON data in request body

+`DELETE /api/v1/user/xxx`: Deletes a user with ID `xxx`

 ## Prerequisites